decred/dcrdocs/docs/advanced/program-options.md

 `--getworkkey=`             | DEPRECATED -- Use the --miningaddr option instead `--addrindex=`              | Build and maintain a full address index.
 Currently only supported by leveldb.
 `--dropaddrindex=`          | Deletes the address-based transaction index from the database on start up, and the exits.
+`--nonaggressive`           | Disable mining off of the parent block of the blockchain if there aren't enough voters `--nominingstatesync`       | Disable synchronizing the mining state with other nodes

 ---